 - depression increases the likelihood of the disease by 50%

 - sleep deprivation increases Beta-amyloid production.
 However, it is interesting to note that taking short mid-afternoon naps enhances memory recall for hours afterwards.

 - type II Diabetes with high blood sugar and insulin levels gives a two-fold greater risk of acquiring Alzheimer’s Disease.
 Some researchers go so far as to call Alzheimer’s Disease Type III Diabetes.

-- additional risk factors are: high blood pressure, poor diet with low fruit and vegetable intake, low levels of the proteizn “leptin,” a high fat and or high caloric diet, elevated levels of LDL cholesterol.
+- additional risk factors are: high blood pressure, poor diet with low vegetable intake, low levels of the proteizn “leptin,” a high-caloric diet, elevated levels of LDL cholesterol.

 Beyond the AAMI there is also dementia which is the continued and progressive decline in memory and intellect.
 Alzheimer’s disease is the cause of 70% of all dementia cases.